LegoYoda112/LEOHack2022/team/first_controller.md

 # Writing your first controller
 You will interact with the satellite by implementing a set of functions within the team controller file.
-A frame work is already written with inputs and outputs.
-Your challenge is to write out a controller that brings the live satellite in line with the dead satellite and docks them, we will define what "dock" means later.
+Your challenge is to write a controller that brings the live satellite in line with the dead satellite and docks them, we will define what "dock" means later.

 For in-person participants, you will only worry about the "level 1" challenge, which contains a stationary dead satellite.
-Note that this

 ## Interfaces
 We use [Google Protbuf](https://developers.google.com/protocol-buffers) to send information between the controller and satellite (both physical and simulated) these provide a standard set of type enforced interfaces and make it easier not to mess data up.
 The interfaces you will be dealing with are listed below